-Compensation Committee
+Compensation and Talent Committee

 NASDAQ rule 5605(d)(2) requires that U.S. listed companies have a compensation committee with at least two members and composed entirely of independent directors, as defined in the NASDAQ rules.
 In addition, the NASDAQ rules require a U.S. listed company's compensation committee to have a charter that meets the requirements of rule 5605(d)(1) and the responsibilities and authorities listed in rule 5605(d)(3).
 Bermuda law does not impose any such requirements on VEON Ltd. As a foreign private issuer, we are exempt from complying with the NASDAQ requirements described in this paragraph.
-However, our board of directors has established a compensation committee, which currently comprises three directors and acts in an advisory capacity to our board of directors with respect to compensation issues.
-The compensation committee is responsible for approving the compensation of the directors, officers and employees of VEON Ltd. and its subsidiaries, our employee benefit plans, any equity compensation plans of VEON Ltd. and its subsidiaries, and any contract relating to a director, officer or shareholder of VEON Ltd or any of our subsidiaries or their respective family members or affiliates.
+However, our board of directors has established a compensation and talent committee, which currently comprises three directors, two of whom are independent as defined in the NASDAQ rules, and acts in an advisory capacity to our board of directors with respect to compensation and talent issues.
+The compensation and talent committee is responsible for approving the compensation of the directors and officers of VEON Ltd. and the CEOs of our operating companies, employee benefit plans and any equity compensation plans of VEON Ltd.